 Stay: Most places to stay in London are going to be extra expensive over the holiday season, so if you’re on a budget I would recommend a hostel such as one of the London Clink Hostels or Palmer’s Lodge Swiss Cottage.
 Both the London locations of the Clink hostels are in King’s Cross which makes it easy to get all over the city and Palmer’s Swiss Cottage is especially cosy-looking if you want to feel extra Christmassy!
-Alternatively you might like to book something through AirBnB or you could use this tool below to check what sorts of Christmas deals are on offer at a hotel to suit your budget.
+Alternatively you might like to book something through AirBnB or look at Booking.com to check what sorts of Christmas deals are on offer at a hotel to suit your budget.

 Eat: For the first night of your Christmas weekend in London why not have a traditional Christmas dinner at Simpson’s in the Strand?
 Located in the stunning Savoy Hotel, even though this is a pretty swanky affair their festive menu is affordable with a set menu from £45 for two courses or £55 for three courses.

 Do: If you don’t feel like seeing a show you could go ice-skating at Somerset House after dinner (since it’s right by the Savoy anyway)!
 This spot is very well-known for being shown at the beginning of ‘Love, Actually’.
 Or you could go ice-skating at one of the many other options in London at the moment, have a look at the end of this post for alternative ice-skating locations!

 Eat: Have a decadent breakfast/brunch at the Dalloway Terrace (part of the Bloomsbury Hotel).
 The Dalloway Terrace decorates based on the season, and their winter offering is suitably cosy and magical!
 Snuggle up in blankets and sip on one of their brunch menu cocktails or a hot drink and have something delicious to start your day.